davetam88/National-Park-Note-App/README.md

 * Further Narrow down the Park with your choice of Activity.
 * For each park, the APP will show a feature picture of the Park, the Park's official page Link, and address.
 * Visually explore your favorite park with the 'More Picture' and 'Videos' buttons.
-* User to Can Create His/Her Own Account Via The Registration Page
+* User Can Create His/Her Own Account Via The Registration Page
 * User Can Log in to His/Her Own Account With A Password
-* Logged-in User Can Save a Park to His Account
+* Logged-in User Can Save a Park to His/Her Account
 * Logged-in User Can Add Notes to His/Her Favorite Park
-* Logged-in User Can Sort His Favorite Parks
+* Logged-in User Can Sort His/Her Favorite Parks

 # Live Demo link and User-Flow Diagram